southwick-associates/salicprep/github_vignettes/residency-identification.md

 ### Example Code

 Three functions from package `salicprep` have been included to make it easy to identify residency with the above prioritization.
-This is intended to be performed in the `05-final.R` cript which builds the production database.
+This is intended to be performed in the `05-final.R` script which builds the production database.

 ```r
 # identify residency